jku-vds-lab/cime/README.md

 * [Installation](#installation)
 * [How to cite?](#how-to-cite)

-Check out a [preprint of our paper](https://doi.org/10.26434/chemrxiv-2021-crpd0) for further details about the implementation and use cases of CIME.
+Check out our [paper](https://doi.org/10.1186/s13321-022-00600-z) for further details about the implementation and use cases of CIME.

 Check out the [DEMO website](https://cime-demo.jku-vds-lab.at) of CIME, which includes the datasets used in the use cases.